-Some interns will be placed right alongside a photographer, designer or artist, just like Sydnie.
+Some interns will be placed right alongside a photographer, designer or artist, just like Sydnie and Kathryn.

 Speaking of food, Ireland wasn’t short of amazing places to eat and enjoy night life.
 I’ll never forget the evenings I spent watching performers dancing in pubs, streets and restaurants just to entertain us!
 The way the performers interacted with one another and the crowd really made for a genuine and friendly vibe in Ireland.
 I think about the six weeks I spent in Ireland almost everyday.